pkgcore/pkgcore/doc/extended-atom-syntax.rst

   sys-devel/gcc:3.3:gentoo

-Which would match slot '3.3' from repository 'gentoo' (defined in profiles/repo_name) of sys-devel/gcc.
+which would match slot '3.3' from repository 'gentoo' (defined in profiles/repo_name) of sys-devel/gcc.